 Thus, let us assume that \(M=\s^m\) with the round metric.
 Then, we have \(\Ric^{\s^m}=(m-1)g\) and \(\Scal^{\s^m}=m(m-1)\) such that the conformal bienergy \eqref{eq:bienergy-conformal} for a map \(\phi\colon\s^m\to\s^n\) acquires the form

 In the extrinsic picture, for \(u\colon\s^m\to\s^n\subset\R^{n+1}\), this amounts to

 and the Euler-Lagrange equation \eqref{eq:euler-lagrange-cbi} simplifies to

-Note that in the case of a spherical domain harmonic maps provide a class of solutions to the equations for conformal biharmonic maps and, as for biharmonic maps, it becomes important to find the non-harmonic solutions of \eqref{eq:c-biharmonic-u}.
+Note that in the case of a spherical domain harmonic maps provide a class of solutions to the equations for conformal-biharmonic maps and, as for biharmonic maps, it becomes important to find the non-harmonic solutions of \eqref{eq:c-biharmonic-u}.

-For the sake of completeness we want to mention that conformal biharmonic maps between spheres are very similar to interpolating sesqui-harmonic maps to spheres which were studied in detail in \cite{MR4142862}.
+For the sake of completeness we want to mention that conformal-biharmonic maps between spheres are very similar to interpolating sesqui-harmonic maps to spheres which were studied in detail in \cite{MR4142862}.

 In the following we will construct a number of particularly simple solutions to the above equation.